thorenscientific/documentation/docs/eval/user-guide/mem/adxl355-pmdz/index.rst

 When using the ADXL355 PMOD board, the 3.3V power for the PMOD comes directly from the host board it is connected to.
-Most Pmod platform boards can supply at least 100 mA, more than adquate for the EVAL-ADXL355-PMDZ.
+Most Pmod platform boards can supply at least 100 mA, more than adequate for the EVAL-ADXL355-PMDZ.

 Device Driver and Software Support
 ==================================